 Main Program (without a model)

 Science Data Tips

-- Have your students explore further equations of the form y = mx + b in this exercise, and describe some of the things they see.
+- Have your pupils explore further equations of the form y = mx + b in this exercise and describe some of the things they see.

 - Ask them to answer these questions in writing:

-- Why does the graph they have plotted start at the origin (0,0)?
+- Why does the graph you have plotted start at the origin ‘(0,0)’?

-- Why are some slopes steeper than others?
+- Why are some of the slopes steeper than others?

-- How could you generate negative slopes (i.e., those sloping downward)?
+- How could you generate negative slopes (i.e. those sloping downwards)?